top of page

 Board Member

 Tom is a fifth-generation islander.
 He holds a BS and MS in fisheries science from UW.
 He and his wife raised two boys and have five grandkids.
 In 1978, he cofounded and co-managed NET Systems on Day Road, which designed and manufactured trawl gear for the North Pacific fishing fleet.
 He later started another company in 1995, which marketed and manufactured a linear mooring system and offshore sea cages for fin fish farming.
-His previous board experience includes the Bainbridge Island Land Trust and the Bainbridge Community Foundation, serving in officer positions on board boards.
+His previous board experience includes the Bainbridge Island Land Trust and the Bainbridge Community Foundation, serving in officer positions on boards.
 He is currently involved in a project to create affordable homes on the Island and enjoys spending time on his sailboat and other travels.

 Julie Matthews